-Finally, in 2020, the Compliance Division developed two trainings for the employees, a training in personal data protection (GDPR) and a training in the Code of Ethics of MYTILINEOS, which includes theory, case studies taken from everyday work, awareness to potential risks, and incident response and escalation, when necessary.
+Finally, in 2020, the Compliance Division developed two trainings for the employees, a training in personal data protection

+(GDPR) and a training in the Code of Ethics of MYTILINEOS, which includes theory, case studies taken from everyday work, existing and new competitors.
+Globalization, free trade, and innovations in technology, manufacturing, transportation, and communications have created a highly competitive global economy that exposes MYTILINEOS to the potential risk of losing customers, reducing revenue and / or profit margins.